Prometheus Long-term Storage

 Results:

-• Critical: InfluxDB throws error on ingestion due to the data schema sent; documentation does mention that Telegraf handles data differently, but I didn't expect a full stop data compability error.
+• Critical error: InfluxDB throws ingestion error due to the data schema difference; InfluxDB documentation does mention that Telegraf handles data differently, but I didn't expect a full stop data compatibility error.

-Grafana to visualise our observability data, via a generic dashboard for cAdvisor from the open catalog.
+Using Grafana to visualize our observability data via a generic dashboard for cAdvisor from the open catalog.

-Why cAdvisor?
 If you didn't notice from the Alloy configs, we use the prometheus.exporter.cadvisor which uses cAdvisor (repo) under the hood to measure usage and performance of Docker containers.
+A standard library for this process, but unclear how the abstraction affects performance or configures cAdvisor.

-We will use this dashboard that measures CPU, memory, I/O, network traffic, container restarts, Grafana dashboards / cAdvisor Docker Insights
+The dashboard used as a base measures CPU, memory, I/O, network traffic, container restarts, Grafana dashboards / cAdvisor Docker Insights.
+We will however edit this dashboard queries later due to some fundamental data representation bugs.

 Dashboards, Prometheus